gphanikumar/MaterialsOntologies/doc/ConceptOnto.md

       mc:ScheilEquation mc:CoBe mc:AlloySolidification
       mc:ContinuousCasting mc:PrBe mc:AlloySolidification

 The relations in the property chain also have their inverse relations defined already.
-Hence, when we use the Pellet reasoner, these two axioms can entail the following inference:
+Hence, when we use the Hermit reasoner, these two axioms can entail the following inference:

       mc:ScheilEquation mc:CoPr mc:ContinuousCasting